PulseTile/PulseTile-RA-Lerna/README.md

 # Installation

-If you want to install this project locally, you should check, that following modules have installed at your local machine has yet:
+If you want to install PulseTile-RA locally, you should check that following modules are installed at your local machine globally:
 ```
 $ npm -v           //  3.5.2 and more
 $ node -v          //  8.10.0 and more